List of countries | Ranking

 .ps

-note: IANA has designated .ps for the West Bank, same as Gaza Strip
+Note: IANA has designated .ps for the West Bank, the same as for the Gaza Strip.

 Internet users